Code-Institute-Submissions/lastmilestone/README.md

 18. Go to Heroku and add these keys to Congig Vars and USE_AWS set to True.

-19. Create a custum_storages.py file for settings for media and static .
+19. Create a custum_storages.py file for settings for media and static.

     ```
     class StaticStorage(S3Boto3Storage):